zeek/zeek-docs/scripts/policy/protocols/ssl/decryption.zeek.rst

    :Type: :zeek:type:`event` (client_random: :zeek:type:`string`, secrets: :zeek:type:`string`)

-   This event can be triggered, e.g., via Broker to add known secrets to the TLS secret datbase.
+   This event can be triggered, e.g., via Broker to add known secrets to the TLS secret database.

    :client_random: client random for which the secret is set